hartuvofir/rabbit-task/examples/calculator/README.md

 The worker has 5 short .js files: `worker.js`, `schema.js`, `router.js`, `configuration.js` and `calculatorHandler.js`.

 ### calculatorHandler.js
-This file defines what happens when a calculation request is received in the worker.
+This file defines what happens when a calculation request is received by the worker.
 It uses the following properties:
 * `pattern` - a pattern that defines which messages are processed as calculation requests, also called "topic".
 * `name` - the name of the hadler.